 I would love this recipe with my favorite Basil Pesto with Lemon.
-And if you use Kirkland Basil Pesto like we did, this recipe is even easier and simple enough to make for a side dish most any night of the week!
+Or if you use Kirkland Basil Pesto like we did, this recipe is even easier and simple enough to make for a side dish most any night of the week!
 But any pesto that has good flavor will be a hit with the mild flavor of summer squash!

 What is Summer Squash?

 There are two kinds of squash, and the different names come from how squash was stored in the days when refrigerators weren’t available.
 Winter squash is the name for squashes like butternut and acorn, which have a hard skin and can be stored through the winter.
 Summer squash is the name for thin-skinned squash like zucchini, yellow crookneck or straightneck squash, or patty pan squash that will only keep for a few days without being refrigerated.
 Here’s more about Summer Squash and Winter Squash.

 Want more recipes with pesto?

 Check out My Favorite Low-Carb and Keto Recipes with Pesto for more tasty ideas for using basil pesto!

 How to make Summer Squash with Pesto and Parmesan:

 (Scroll down for complete printable recipe with nutritional information.)

 - Preheat oven to 450F and take pesto out of the fridge to soften.